 Millennials see diversity as the blending of different backgrounds, experiences, and perspectives, and believe emphasizing their differences helps them bring value to their organization.
 Research from Harvard defines this as acquired diversity, or traits acquired based on experience.
 Their non-millennial colleagues traditionally have believed diversity should be viewed as protection to all, regardless of gender, race, religion, ethnicity, or sexual orientation.
 Harvard views this as inherent diversity, traits you were born with.

-Times Are Changing:
+Times Are Changing

-Only sixty percent of millennials report being actively engaged when their organization does not foster an inclusive culture, versus eighty-three percent whose organizations do foster an inclusive working environment.
+Unfortunately, many organizations are falling victim to the traditional view of diversity, and it’s starting to cost them big time.
+For example, only sixty percent of millennials report being actively engaged when their organization does not foster an inclusive culture, versus eighty-three percent whose organizations do foster an inclusive working environment.

 How Leaders Can Foster Diversity:

-Make employees feel heard by providing them with a forum to share their ideas, feedback, and voice.
+- Make employees feel heard by providing them with a forum to share their ideas, feedback, and voice.

-Try not to silo or bucket your employees, each individual has a unique set of skills and passions they bring to the table.
+- Try not to silo or bucket your employees, each individual has a unique set of skills and passions they bring to the table.
 Foster connections based on these, not on inherent traits.

-Look beyond resumes.
-Individuals with acquired diversity can be invaluable to your organization.
+- Look beyond resumes.
+Individuals with acquired diversity can be invaluable to your organization

-Always keep a pulse on your organization’s culture, make continuous improvements.
+- Always keep a pulse on your organization’s culture, make continuous improvements.